azatris/adrastea/README.md

 ## Notes

+### Easter egg
 Look for the Easter egg.

+### Database
+Could use any other database by changing the datasource in prisma/schema.prisma, e.g. by changing the provider to postgresql.
+This db server in turn could be launched via a docker container.

 ## Future work

 ### Dependency injection
 Should there be more services in the future, dependency injection should be used.

+### Form validation
+On increased complexity of the app, form validation should be added via a library such as Formik and Yup.

+### Package management
+Could use a build system such as Lerna or NX.dev for monorepo support to manage the client and server side better.